 With this tool, the customer will organize a standardized Test Strategy across hundred projects.
 With this MTP, it will centralize all the Test Management in a TestLink instance that will also handle all the Test Campaign and define the automated test.

 Also this tool has a wizard that will help the project manager and the product manager to define a Test Strategy.
 The main constrain in this implementation is the low-maturity level in the Test Management.
 This tool should take this organisation in the next level of maturity.

 Now the next step is to define a Global Automated Test Strategy and implement Tosca as an Automated Testing Tool.

-On Friday 17th of November with Itecor, we have released for one of its customer an IoT Test lab.
+On Friday 17th of November with Itecor, we have released for one of its customer (in a food and beverage industry) an IoT Test lab.
 It allows to run continuously automated test with IoT devices.

-With the DevOps model, there many new test challenges.
+In the DevOps model, there are many new test challenges.
 One of these are to automate test with IoT devices without having a human to interact with the device.
 Everything is handled by custom controller for IoT Devices.

 In term of architecture there plenty ways to connect to an IoT devices, at least there are:

 Devices connected to a desktop or a laptop